jaavedd9/oci-container-instances/README.md

 3) Create a Policy to allow Container Instance read Secret

-allow dynamic-group <dynamic-group-name> to read secret-bundles in tenancy
+allow dynamic-group <dynamic-group-name> to read secret-bundles in tenancy allow dynamic-group <dynamic-group-name> to read repos in tenancy

 ## Create the Stack